solomonedenyi1-cmyk/whatsapp-ai/README.md

 A production-ready WhatsApp AI bot integrated with the Mistral Agents API, featuring configurable assistant behavior via Mistral Agent instructions, advanced monitoring, and enterprise-grade security.

+**VERY VERY VERY IMPORTANT NOTE**:
+> The project migrated from Chromium to WhatsApp Baileys, which reduced the average memory footprint from 160MB to 50-60MB.
+In addition, resource usage dropped drastically: from a minimum of 512MB RAM and 2 vCPUs, down to just 25-40MB RAM and 0.5 vCPU (roughly 1 core at 1.1GHz, no boost).
+> Another thing to note: you will need to update one line in your `.env` file or in the environment variables of your Docker Compose setup.
+Everything else will migrate without issues.
+Also, when scanning the QR Code, you may encounter a 51x error (512, etc.), but that is simply the API reconnecting and will resolve on its own.
+I will get that fixed.

 **Important Note**: All configurations provided are examples only.
 You must configure your own API endpoints, models, business information, and other settings before deployment.

 ## Features